-On August 3, 2010, we entered into employment agreement with Thomas Steipp, our Chief Executive Officer.
-Under his employment agreement, Mr. Steipp receives a base salary of \$300,000, which may be adjusted upward in the sole discretion of our board of directors on an annual basis.
-In addition, Mr. Steipp is entitled to bonuses or additional compensation as may be granted by our board of directors or chairman or our board of directors, in their sole discretion.
-No discretionary bonus was paid to Mr. Steipp for 2012 or 2011.
+On August 3, 2010, we entered into an employment agreement with Thomas Steipp, our Chief Executive Officer.
+Under his employment agreement, Mr. Steipp receives a base salary of \$300,000, which may be adjusted upward in the sole discretion of our Board of Directors on an annual basis.
+In addition, Mr. Steipp is entitled to bonuses or additional compensation as may be granted by our Board of Directors or Chairman of our Board of Directors, in their sole discretion.
 The employment agreement provides that we can terminate Mr. Steipp's employment at any time and for any reason, provided that if his employment is terminated without "Cause" (as specifically defined in the agreement), then he will continue to be entitled to his base salary and health and welfare benefits for a period of twelve months after termination.
-In the event that Mr. Steipp terminates his own employment within thirty days after a change in control of the company, we will be obligated to pay him a lump-sum severance payment equal to his base salary for the remainder of the five-year term.
-The employment agreement provides that Mr. Steipp will not be entitled to any severance compensation if he voluntarily leaves the employment of the company or is terminated for "Cause."
+In the event that Mr. Steipp terminates his own employment within thirty days after a change in control of the Company, we will be obligated to pay him a lump-sum severance payment equal to his base salary for the remainder of the five-year term.
+The employment agreement provides that Mr. Steipp will not be entitled to any severance compensation if he voluntarily leaves the employment of the Company or is terminated for "Cause."
 In addition, Mr. Steipp was also granted an aggregate of 6,000,000 restricted shares of our common stock, which will vest in increments of 1,200,000 shares on each anniversary of his employment with us.
-In the event that Mr. Steipp ceases to be employed by us prior to the fifth anniversary of his employment as a result of (i) death, (ii) termination of by us without "Cause," or (iii) termination by Mr. Steipp within thirty days of a change in control of our company, any unvested shares will immediately vest.
+In the event that Mr. Steipp ceases to be employed by us prior to the fifth anniversary of his employment as a result of (i) death, (ii) termination of by us without "Cause," or (iii) termination by Mr. Steipp within thirty days of a change in control of our Company, any unvested shares will immediately vest.
 In the event that Mr. Steipp ceases to be employed by us prior to the fifth anniversary of his employment for any other reason, he will forfeit any unvested shares.